hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 README

-The Nimbus OpenID Connect SDK for Java is your starting point for:
+The OpenID Connect SDK for Java is your starting point for:

 	* Developing Identity Provider (IdP) servers based on OpenID Connect: